This class teaches parents about:

 Bring a sweater or other layered clothing.
 You may also wish to bring a beverage and snack.
 You must stay on the second floor during breaks, so be sure to bring everything you need with you when you arrive for class.
 If you leave the second floor for any reason, you will not be able to return to class.

 How do I access free mediation services?

 The first step is for each parent to take the Focus on Children class.
-After you and the other parent attend the class, and if you both want to mediate, we will schedule a mediation appointment for you.
+After you and the other parent attend the class, we will schedule a mediation appointment for you.